Art Competition

 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.

-If you would like to enter the 2025 Art Competition through the Office of Congresswoman McBride, please review the following:
+If you would like to enter the 2026 Art Competition through the Office of Congresswoman McBride, please review the following:

 - In order to enter the competition, you must create your piece of artwork in line with the US House of Representative Rules and Regulations.

-- The deadline to submit your artwork is April 7, 2025.
+- The deadline to submit your artwork is April 1, 2026.
 We will not be able to accept any submissions past this date.

-- Please feel free to contact our Wilmington office at 302.830.2330 with any questions you may have about the 2025 Congressional Art Competition and its process.
+- Please feel free to contact our Wilmington office at 302-830-2330 with any questions you may have about the 2026 Congressional Art Competition and its process.

 The following is a summary of the Congressional Art Competition rules:

-- Paintings - including oil, acrylics, and watercolor
+- Paintings - including oil, acrylics, watercolor, etc.

-- Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)
+- Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (Charcoal and pastel drawings be fixed.)

 - Collages - must be two dimensional